Asian Lady Beetles

 As autumn approaches, the adult beetles leave their summer feeding sites in yards, fields and forests for protected places to spend the winter.
 Unfortunately, homes and buildings are one such location.
-Swarms of lady beetles typically fly to buildings in September though November depending on locale and weather conditions.
-In Kentucky, most migration to buildings occurs in October.
-Beetle flights are heaviest on sunny days following a period of cooler weather, when temperatures return to at least the mid-60s.
-Consequently, most flight activity occurs in the afternoon and may vary in intensity from one day to the next.
+Swarms of lady beetles typically fly to buildings in September through November depending on locale and weather conditions.

-Contrasting light-dark features tend to attract the beetles — dark shutters on a light background, light shutters on a dark background, windows edged with light-colored trim, gutters and downspouts on contrasting siding, etc. Dwellings near woods or fields are especially prone to infestation, although those in other locations can be infested as well.
+Contrasting light-dark features tend to attract the beetles, such as dark shutters on a light background, light shutters on a dark background, windows edged with light-colored trim, gutters and downspouts on contrasting siding, etc. Dwellings near woods or fields are especially prone to infestation, although those in other locations can be infested as well.

 As temperatures warm in late winter/early spring, the beetles once again become active.
 This usually occurs first on the sunnier, southwest side of the building.
 As awakening beetles attempt to escape to the outdoors, some inadvertently wander inward, emerging from behind baseboards, walls, attics, suspended ceilings, etc. Since lady beetles are attracted to light, they are often seen around windows and light fixtures.